Elderplan Frequently Asked Questions

 The timeframe for enrolling in a Medicare Advantage plan is called an enrollment period.
 You have three enrollment periods during which you can choose or switch plans each calendar year.
 Most people become eligible for a Medicare Advantage Plan three months before turning 65.
 Learn more about Medicare Advantage enrollment periods.

 * We’re recognized as having the only 5-star MAP plan in New York State.
-Results are based on most recent 2019 data published in the DOH Consumer Guide Sept 2020.
+Results are based on the most recent results published in the DOH Consumer Guide October 2023, based on 2022 data.

 These 5 star ratings demonstrate that our members appreciate the best-in-class care they receive each and every day, and that is what sets Elderplan apart from other plans.
 So, take a look at the benefits offered by our health plans.
 You’ll see why Elderplan is becoming the Medicare Health Plan of choice for more independence-minded New Yorkers.